hassaanp/hassaanpasha.com/content/posts/how-does-oop-work-in-javascript.md

 }
 ```

-Something you should keep in mind, `this` refers to the context of the function that calls the method i.e the function on the LHS preceding the dot.
-Since the print function has no caller, `this` inside it, is instead pointing to the global context.
+Something you should keep in mind, `this` refers to the context of the function that calls the method i.e the object preceding the dot.
+Since the print function is called without this notation, `this` is instead pointing to the global context (`window` in the browser).

-According the Will Sentance from CodeSmith, this is considered as the biggest 'gotcha' in JavaScript's Object Oriented Programming.
+According the [Will Sentance](https://twitter.com/willsentance) from CodeSmith, this is considered as the biggest 'gotcha' in JavaScript's Object Oriented Programming.

 To fix this, you can use the arrow functions which conserve the value of `this` where it is decided by the enclosing lexical scope.
+Before arrow functions, we had to call the .bind method to set the context of the method.

-To learn more about the `this` keyword, go to the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).
+To learn more about the `this` keyword, go to [this MDN link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).

 # The `class` keyword